Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: INTRODUCTION

 Despite these successes, the standard TEMPO algorithm still faces significant challenges when applied to multi-state systems.
-A key step in TEMPO is the iterative contraction and compression of the layered MPOs representing the incremental influence functional.~\cite{strathearn2018efficient} In general, the bond dimension of the MPOs grows quadratically with the system Hilbert space dimension $d$, making standard singular value decomposition (SVD)-based compression prohibitively expensive for multi-state systems (scaling as $O(d^7)$ when forward and backward path indices are separated, or $O(d^8)$ otherwise).
-Additionally, constructing a compact MPO for the influence functional of general system-bath interactions manually is non-trivial and laborious, and existing automated MPO construction algorithms~\cite{hubig2017generic,ren2020general,ccakir2025optimal} are incompatible with the influence functional form, which lacks a simple sum-of-products (SOP) structure.
+A key step in TEMPO is the iterative contraction and compression of the layered MPOs representing the incremental influence functional.~\cite{strathearn2018efficient} In general, the bond dimension of MPOs grows quadratically with the system's Hilbert space dimension $d$, making standard SVD-based compression prohibitively expensive for multi-state systems, \jr{with computational costs scaling as $\mathcal{O}(d^3)$ for tensor contraction and $\mathcal{O}(d^4)$ for tensor decomposition.} \jr{ Additionally, while the analytical construction of a compact MPO for a single system-bath coupling operator is well-documented in the literature,~\cite{strathearn2018efficient} manually constructing the MPO for general system-bath interactions remains non-trivial and laborious. } The existing automated MPO construction algorithms~\cite{hubig2017generic,ren2020general,ccakir2025optimal} are incompatible with the influence functional form, which lacks a simple sum-of-products (SOP) structure.
 In this work, we propose an effective Hamiltonian-based TEMPO (EH-TEMPO) algorithm to address the scalability of (PT-)TEMPO for multi-state systems.
 Instead of the standard layer-by-layer contraction and compression scheme, we derive the influence functional via the imaginary time evolution of an effective Hamiltonian.
-This reformulation offers three distinct advantages over the original (PT-)TEMPO algorithm: \begin{enumerate*}[label=(\roman*)] \item The effective Hamiltonian takes an SOP form, enabling the use of automated MPO construction algorithms to generate optimal MPO representations for arbitrary system-bath couplings with minimal bond dimensions. \item Well-established time evolution algorithms, such as those based on the time-dependent variational principle (TDVP),~\cite{haegeman2016unifying,li2020numerical} can be employed to obtain the overall influence functional in a one-shot calculation with relatively large time steps, replacing the costly layer-by-layer heavy calculations.
-The computational scaling with respect to the system Hibert space dimension $d$ reduces to $O(d^2)$. \item With TDVP based time evolution algorithms, the EH-TEMPO algorithm avoids decompositions of large tensors, making it highly amenable to GPU acceleration. \end{enumerate*} We benchmark the EH-TEMPO algorithm by simulating excitation energy transfer dynamics in the 7-site Fenna-Matthews-Olson (FMO) complex.
+This reformulation offers three distinct advantages over the original (PT-)TEMPO algorithm: \begin{enumerate*}[label=(\roman*)] \item The effective Hamiltonian takes an SOP form, enabling the use of automated MPO construction algorithms to generate optimal MPO representations for arbitrary system-bath couplings with minimal bond dimensions. \item Well-established time evolution algorithms, such as those based on the time-dependent variational principle (TDVP),~\cite{haegeman2016unifying,li2020numerical} can be employed to obtain the overall influence functional in a one-shot calculation with relatively large imaginary time steps, replacing the costly layer-by-layer heavy calculations. \item With TDVP-based time evolution algorithms, the EH-TEMPO algorithm avoids decompositions of large tensors, making it highly amenable to GPU acceleration. \end{enumerate*} We benchmark the EH-TEMPO algorithm by simulating excitation energy transfer dynamics in the 7-site Fenna-Matthews-Olson (FMO) model \jr{and 4-site perylene bisimide (PBI) model}.
 By comparing our results with those from the PT-TEMPO algorithm, we demonstrate that EH-TEMPO provides accurate influence functionals with superior computational efficiency for multi-state systems.

 The remainder of this paper is organized as follows.
 Section~\ref{second:methods} briefly reviews the theoretical foundations of the QuAPI and TEMPO algorithms and then details the proposed EH-TEMPO algorithm.
 In Section~\ref{fourth:result}, we systematically analyze the accuracy and efficiency of the EH-TEMPO method, comparing its performance against standard benchmarks.
 Finally, conclusions are presented in Section~\ref{conclusion}.